 Scanlon Dugway

-Shortly after the grade eases, signs announce the Lake Mead NRA boundary (Site 1017), and another 0.44 miles brings one to the north edge of Lakeshore Mine.
+Shortly after the grade eases, signs announce the Lake Mead National Recreation Area boundary (Site 1017), and another 0.44 miles brings one to the north edge of Lakeshore Mine.
 Most of the mine was a strip mine, but there is at least one adit (horizontal shaft) towards the southeast edge of the stripped area.
 Timbers hold the opening open, but dirt and gravel have washed in and nearly cover the opening.
 In the canyon to the west of the mine, old foundations and tailings reveal the former presence of a mill.

 Scanlon Dugway